matthewjselby/obsidian-create-diagram-here/README.md

 ![](/assets/create_diagram_here_demo.gif)

+> [!WARNING]
->[!warning] This is currently a proof-of-concept plugin mostly for personal use - use at your own risk!
+> This is currently a proof-of-concept plugin that I developed mostly for personal use - use at your own risk!

 # Features